apache/doris-website/versioned_docs/version-2.1/query-acceleration/performance-tuning-overview/analysis-tools.md

 ## Overview

 The previous section on [diagnostic tools](diagnostic-tools.md) helped business and operations personnel pinpoint specific slow SQL queries.
 This section will introduce how to analyze the performance bottlenecks of slow SQL to determine which part of the SQL execution process is causing the slowdown.
-Powerful analysis tools are the foundation and guarantee for locating performance issues.

 The execution process of an SQL query can be roughly divided into two stages: plan generation and plan execution.
 The former is responsible for generating the execution plan, while the latter executes the specific plan.
 Issues in either part can lead to performance bottlenecks.
 For example, if a poor plan is generated, no matter how excellent the executor is, good performance cannot be achieved.
 Similarly, even with a correct plan, inappropriate execution methods can also lead to performance bottlenecks.
 Furthermore, the performance of the executor is closely related to the current hardware and system architecture.
 Deficiencies in infrastructure or incorrect configurations can also cause performance issues.